Massage therapists know the body of their clients,

 A contact improviser must know both.

-This workshop is not about the high physicality or acrobatic side of contact improvisation, nor is it about the “choreography” of a specific massage session, but rather on the exploration of what happens in the body when it is being touched in different ways and manipulated into movement, what are the principles behind a treatment and what is the meeting point between two bodies.
+This workshop is not about the high physicality or acrobatic side of contact improvisation, nor is it about the “choreography” of a specific massage session, but rather on the exploration of what happens in the body when it is being touched in different ways and manipulated into movement, what are the principles behind a treatment and what is the meeting point between two bodies – therapist and patient.
 What happens in the body of our partner, but also and as important, what happens in our own body as we move into physical contact.

 For body-workers this workshop will add some insights into movement, manipulation and relaxation in a moving body.
 Seeing yourself and your partner (either dancer or client) as one unit in dance.